 On the hardware side, make sure employees on the road have mobile devices (such as laptops, tablets and phones) and good connectivity so that there are no barriers to being effective and getting work done efficiently.
 You’ll want to ensure the infrastructure is in place to support these devices and the software you want your teams to use.

-Remember though to keep business FIRST, technology second.
+Remember though to keep business FIRST, technology second (for more on this approach, have a look at our OneMotion System™).
 This means making sure you select the right tool for your unique business and implement it effectively to get the most out of your investment.

 4. Put Processes in Place to Support Communication and Collaboration